-We do this by providing vegan education, supporting those interested in veganism and by supplying free resources to vegan advocates.
+We do this through engaging in vegan education and advocacy, by supporting those interested in becoming vegan and by supplying free resources to vegan advocates.

-Make use of this site by sharing your flyer artwork, adding events, or asking questions.
-You can also become a vegan advocate; we are seeking pro-active people in all regions and will supply banners, flyers and booklets free to successful applicants.
+Make use of this site by learning about the issues and sharing that information with others.
+You can also become a regional advocate; we are seeking pro-active people in all areas and will supply banners, flyers and booklets free to successful applicants.

 A further 407 million are meat-free.

 Now, more than ever before, we aware of our impact on the world around us.
 We have an urgent need to protect the environment and animals that suffer as products of industry.
+The public also have a growing interest in health and longevity.
 As science educates us on the human body, we’ve discovered eating animal products can inhibit wellness.
 Studies show veganism can satisfy the nutritional requirements of the whole family (including high-performance athletes, pregnant women and breastfeeding mothers).
-They also reveal that veganism can provide health benefits, particularly to diabetics and those with heart conditions.
+Studies also reveal that veganism can confer health benefits, particularly to diabetics and those with heart conditions.
+Plant-based eaters have less heart disease, less diabetes, less cancer and less stroke than those who consume animal products.

-There is a pragmatic solution to feed our booming population.
+There is a pragmatic solution to feeding our booming human population.
 Plant-based food can be produced in more sustainable, resource-efficient ways, while protecting the water, soil and air, and providing optimum nutrition to all.
-We can eat well and honour that like us animals also suffer and thrive here; they have just as much right to be free as we do.
-Unfortunately the problems with farming are inherent.
+New technology is on the way – that will provide us with lab milks and meats – products that support the protection of the planet and eliminate the interest in animal use.
+The human species can have all of their nutritional needs met, keep the environment safe and honour that like us animals can thrive here; they have just as much right to be free as we do.
+Unfortunately the ethical problems with farming are inherent.
 Animals have no rights, and are traded and treated as property.
 Just as humans are harmed when they traded and treated as property, the same follows for animals.

 To find out more about the environment, click here.